SESAR Joint Undertaking

 The project aims to reduce development and operating costs of air navigation service provision.

 The project aims to generate a consolidated big picture of the future European ATM system – the SESAR 2020 Concept of Operations, high-level architecture options, services and the associated performance results.

-Advance Demand and Capacity Balancing (SESAR PJ09 DCB)
+Advanced Demand and Capacity Balancing (SESAR PJ 09 DCB)

 The project will evolve the existing DCB process to a powerful distributed network management function which takes full advantage of the SESAR layered collaborative planning, trajectory management principles and SWIM technology to improve the effectiveness of ATM resource planning and the network performance of the ATM system in Europe.

 The project will focus on dynamic airspace configurations (DAC) and dynamic mobile areas (DMA), which enable more flexible response to traffic demand and regional/local performance objectives.